wilfriedago/Pericles001-readme/README.md

 - 🌱 I’m currently reviewing my knowledges in software development process and linux command lines
 - 👯 I’m looking to collaborate on open source projects which are relative to UI, javascript.
 - 🤔 I’m looking for help with any of my public repositories.
 If you have improvements to do, don't hesitate
-- 💬 Ask me about frontend development stuffs
+- 💬 Ask me questions about CS fundamentals, OS theories, web development and system administration
 - 😄 Pronouns: ...
 - ⚡ Fun fact: *There are only two kinds of programming languages out there.
 The ones people complain about and the ones no one uses.